maelvls/homebrew-amc/README.md

   (eventually) merge the formula to the core repo.
 In the core repo, `x11` is accepted as a default dependency (xquartz is installed on their testing/bottling infrastructure).
 In the contrary, `tex` is not accepted as a default dependency as Mactex is not installed during bottling.
-- **Why not building doc & automultiplechoice.sty instead of downloading?**
-  This is because compiling the documentation & sty is a pain, mainly because it needs Mactex (which is not an accepted 'default' dep for the Homebrew core formulas) and it also needs extra fonts (DejaVu and IPAex).
-  As I noticed that the PDF documentation does not evolve a lot and that `automultiplechoice.sty` stays the same, I decided to copy the documentation from previous precompiled versions of AMC (targeted for linux).
-This is why you may notice that the doc kind of lags behind.
-- **Why is the documentation outdated?** This is because I decided not to rebuild the whole documentation and instead download a precompiled tarball (for linux) and copying the 'doc' directory from there.
-In order to recompile the documentation/sty, you can still use `--with-regenerate-doc`.
+So we use the 'dist' tarballs from the Bitbucket's Downloads area which contain already compiled PDFs and documentation.

 - **The application craches after closing a warning popup** The error is: